zhangruochi/Advanced-Machine-Learning-Specialization/week2/README.md

 docker rm <REPOSITORY>
 ```

-- run a container of an image with port mapping
+- Run a container of an image with port mapping
 ```bash
 docker run -it -p 127.0.0.1:<Port1>:<Port1> -p 127.0.0.1:<Port2>:<Port2> --name <name> <REPOSITORY>
 ```

-- start or stop a container
+- Start or stop a container
 ```bash
 docker start -a <NAMES>
 docker stop <NAMES>